AbandonedLand/MarketMaker/README.md

 Rename-Cats
 ```

 This will give your wallet the names used by this application.
-The names are wUSDC, wUSDC.b, wmilliETH, wmilliETH.b, DBX  These names are needed for the trading functions to work correctly.
+The names are wUSDC, wUSDC.b, wmilliETH, wmilliETH.b, DBX, HOA.
+These names are needed for the trading functions to work correctly.